James Turk BlogJames Turk BlogJames Turk BlogJames Turk Blog

 By James Turk

 My objective is to share with you my views on gold, which in recent decades has become one of the world’s most misunderstood asset classes.
-This low level of knowledge about gold creates a wonderful opportunity and competitive edge to everyone who truly understands gold and money.
-It is my aim to help everyone – whether you are a novice investor or an experienced trader – who follows these commentaries to take advantage of the opportunity gold now offers.
+This low level of knowledge about gold creates a wonderful opportunity and competitive edge to those who truly understand gold and money.
+It is my aim to help everyone – whether you are a novice investor or an experienced trader – who follows these commentaries to take advantage of the opportunity gold offers.

-I approach the gold market from the perspective of a long-term investor who views gold as money, and is accumulating gold as a form of savings in order to protect my purchasing power.
+I approach the gold market from the perspective of a long-term investor who views gold as money and is accumulating gold as a form of savings to protect my purchasing power.

 WHY ACCUMULATE GOLD?